 To ensure official University sites remain in compliance with accessibility requirements over time, all such sites are scanned monthly with Compliance Sheriff.
 Owners of sites failing the tests are required to rectify the problems within a specified time or risk having their site shut down.

-Contact Classroom Technology Services with your closed-captioning requirements.
+Contact Technology Equipment Checkout with your closed-captioning requirements.